Skip to Main Content

 • Sometimes it is hard to know what to do with food from a food bank.
 Many people in our community lack the knowledge, skills, or tools to create healthy meals from the ingredients provided.
 Luckily, the USDA provides nutrition education, storage tips, and serving suggestions for each of the foods they provide to the food banks.
 Each handout also includes two recipes for the food item!
 Product Information Sheets are found here.
 The next step is to navigate to the correct food group, then the item of interest.
 For example, click on “vegetable”, then “Potatoes, sliced, canned” to get this PDF of nutrition information and recipes.

-• If your organization is applying for grants or other funding and needs a letter of support from a healthcare organization, please reach out to us.
+• If your organization is applying for grants or other funding and needs a letter of support from a health care organization, please reach out to us.
 The grant mission and/or specific project must align with our goals to promote community health and sustainable food systems.
 If for some reason it does not align with our department’s goals and objectives, then we can refer you to the appropriate contact person within our organization.

 • Outside of the projects directly funded by CommonSpirit Health, we are always excited to collaborate with our community partners on their new food system ventures.
 Some examples include: